galform/get_nebular_emission/README.rst

 ISSUES
 ------
+**eml**
+.
+Introduce IMF and SSP as input.

 **eml_io**

 · Set the program to deal with hdf5 files.

-· Allow for (12 + log(O/H)) direct input.
+· Allow for (12 + log(O/H)) direct input. -> Done (need testing)

-· Search a more efficient way to do the temporary file and allow to take more or less components.

-· Search a more efficient way to do the reduced_file, maybe matrix form.
-It is necessary the column stack for the header, maybe another function more efficient.
-If there is a last row in the file to reduce, that is not a list of floats but a sentence, the code gives an error, we must think a way to do not take the last row if it is not make of floats.

 · Explore star models for differents IMF for the conversion from the Lyman Continuum photons to the instantaneous SFR.
 Investigate the single stellar populations (SSP).

 · The Baught et al. (2021) constants for the transformation from the Lyman Continuum photons to the instantaneous sSFR depend of the IMF and the SSP.
 We must think how it depends and move them to the eml_const module, to, in the future, allow the model to choose the constants taking into account the IMF and the SSP.

-**eml_une**

-· Search a more efficient way to do the temporary file.
-Allow more or less components in the header. change the names of the header.

-· Allow more models to be chosen.

 **eml_photio**